anuket-project/anuket-specifications/doc/ref_model/chapters/chapter07.rst

 Poor code quality is a factor of risk.
 Open-source code advantage is its transparency, code can be inspected by tools with various capabilities such as open-source software discovery and static and dynamic code analysis.

-A dedicated internal isolated repository separated from the production environment must be used to store vetted open-source content, which can include images, but also installer and utilities.
+Each actor in the whole chain of software production must use a dedicated internal isolated repository separated from the production environment to store vetted open-source content, which can include images, but also installer and utilities.
 These software packages must be signed and the signature verified prior to packages or images installation.
 Access to the repository must be granted by a dedicated authorization.
 The code must be inspected and vulnerabilities identified as described previously.
 After validating the software is risk free, it can be moved to the appropriate production repository.

 SBOM
 ~~~~